North West Little League (NWLL) FAQ

 Please visit our NWLL Communities page to learn what communities North West Little League Baseball Association serves.

 How does NWLL operate?

-NWLL is administered and operated by parent volunteers.
+NWLL is a 100% parent volunteer-run organization.
 The Board is made up of executive members who are elected for one- or two-year terms and are responsible for the operations of NWLL.
 Coaches volunteer their time to teach the baseball players the basics of the game.
 Please visit our volunteering page to see all the volunteer positions available.

 How much does it cost?